Frequently Asked Questions

 Insurance companies typically require a co-pay, but some plans do not.
 If a co-pay is required, insurance contracts require that the co-pay be paid prior to service being rendered, at “check-in.”
 Sometimes there are deductibles to be met.
 In these cases, we require partial payment at check-in and the patient is billed for the balance, so the patient doesn’t have to pay the entire insurance contracted rate at each visit.
 We know that is too expensive for some people.

 We often don’t know for sure how much a person has to pay until we receive and “explanation of benefits (or payment) from the insurance company.
-They all handle substance abuse & mental heath coverage differently than they do most typical medical services, so be aware of this.
+Be aware that insurance companies handle substance use & mental heath coverage differently than they do most typical medical services.

 Health insurance will pay for all levels of care except education classes, such as ADETS, ACE, Drug Education.
-Even if there is a very mild diagnosis (meaning not an addict or alcoholic) they will still cover the services.
+Insurance will typically pay for early intervention, short group programs such as 7-10 3 hour group sessions.

 DWI and other mandated assessments maybe partially covered only if one is enrolled in counseling.
 In that case when reimbursement is received, it is usually applied to cover upcoming co-pay expenses.
 Insurance companies do not like to pay for assessments that recommend counseling if the person does not attend the counseling.

-Health insurance also does not cover reports, letters, and other case management needs.
-NC DWI laws require that the assessment is paid for in full, $100.
+Health insurance does not cover reports, letters, and other case management needs.
+NC DWI laws require that the assessment is paid for in full by the client, $100.
 Health insurance companies pay for treatment related to health care reasons.
 A person may come in with a DWI, no significant problem with substance use but has to attend a 20 hour program due to a high breathalyzer reading.
-Insurance will still typically pay for the counseling because the legal situation could indicate a looming potential healthcare problem that they would prefer to help prevent.
+Insurance will typically pay for the counseling because the legal situation could indicate a looming potential healthcare problem that they would prefer to help prevent.
 It doesn’t mean one currently has a serious substance use issue.

 We do everything possible to help our program participants keep costs down and the best way is with health insurance.
 Please feel free to contact us for more questions!